 Estonia has stood out in recent years in its approach and promotion of blockchain technology and cryptocurrency issuance worldwide.
 Some consider it the world's first digital country.
 Estonia has been part of the European Union since May 1, 2004.
 It has been a member of the Eurozone since January 1, 2011, and of the Schengen area, since December 21, 2007.
 It has a population of 1.3 million population.

-Skype was born in this country, the company that revolutionized communications, and which was acquired by Microsoft for $ 8.500 billion.
-Today, 70% of GDP is nourished by the service sector, and those related to information and communication technologies (ICT) are the ones that most contributed to the growth of national wealth.
+In this country Skype was born, the company that revolutionized communications, and was acquired by Microsoft for 8.500 billion dollars.
+Today, 70% of GDP is fed by the service sector, and those related to information and communication technologies (ICT) are the ones that contributed the most to the growth of national wealth.
 Estonia presents itself to the world as the first 100% digital country, a path that began in 1991.
-The Republic of Estonia was born in 1918 but in 1991 it became an independent country, when it freed itself from the Soviet Union.
+The Republic of Estonia was born in 1918 but in 1991 it became an independent country, when it was liberated from the Soviet Union.

 In turn, it has become a leading country worldwide in the launch of ICOs, IEOs, and STOs.